-1. Paint the Shutters, Trim or Front Door – Most exterior paint will run you about $30 a gallon.
-For your front door, pick a bold color that will give your front entrance some much needed pop.
+1. Paint the Shutters, Trim, or Front Door – Most exterior paint will run you about $30 a gallon.
+For your front door, pick a bold color that will give your front entrance some much needed character.
 Choose complementary colors for trim and shutters to complete your home’s fresh look.
 Make sure you take the time to prepare all surfaces properly so you do the job right the first time.

 2. Add a Tree – Not surprising, planting a tree is one of the most common way to add curb appeal to your house.
 Before you race to your nearest nursery, consider the mature size of the tree and how that will affect your house.
 If space permits, plant two trees to create a frame for your house and entrance.

 3. Clean Up Your Front Yard – Sometimes all it takes to enhance curb appeal is to take stock of your yard.
 For example, look closely at the bushes in front of your home.
 Are they overgrown and block the windows?
 If so, it is time for a serious trimming.
 Shrubs should never overwhelm or nearly hide your windows.
 Instead they should frame them.

 4. Install Flower Boxes – Is your house is looking a tad drab?
 Flower boxes are fairly inexpensive and a great way to achieve double-take curb appeal.
 But remember, planting flowers in those new boxes is just the first step.
 Make sure you also maintain them.
 An alternate idea: deploy container gardens in pots and locate them on your porch or front steps.
 And, while you are in the gardening mode, put fresh mulch along your shrubs because it will protect your soil and stop weeds from growing.

 5. Replace Hardware and Upgrade Your Mailbox – Something as simple as changing out your front door knob and lock can make a big difference.
 While you are at it, if your mailbox is weathered, rusting or dented, consider replacing it with a new mailbox that better matches your home’s architecture.